AugieAud/Mission0/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details

 ## Acknowledgments

-- Marketing Association NZ for the project requirements and wireframes
 - React community for the excellent documentation
 - Mission Ready Advanced Software Development program